Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 Combo chart anatomy and use cases

 A combo chart (also called a combination chart) displays two or more chart types in a single visualization.
-The most common combination pairs column or bar charts with line charts, allowing you to show different metrics on the same axis or on separate axes.
+The most common combination pairs columns with a line, allowing you to show different metrics on separate axes.

 TermDescription